(Contact Jane Hart if you would like her to run this workshop as a private online workshop for your team or organisation.)

 This workshop is suitable for

-Anyone who wants to acquire or refine their own modern learning strategies, or for educators and workplace learning professionals who want to consider how to help others (students, employees) to do so too.
+Anyone who wants to acquire or refine their own digital learning strategies, and/or for educators and workplace learning professionals who want to consider how to help others (students, employees) to do so too.

 To book a place on this Workshop

-The fee for this 6-week online workshop is £99.
-This includes a copy of the A Practical Guide to the Top 100 Tools for Learning 2013.
+The fee for this 8-week online workshop is £129 for both Parts A and B or £69 for either Parts A or B .
+This includes a copy of the Top 100 Tools for Learning: 2014 Guidebook

 To book a place (or places) on the Workshop, click on the Buy Now button below, and you will be taken to a page at the PayPal site to pay.